 I know, I know.
 That doesn’t exactly sound “Easy Button,” but I promise it’s simple in practice.

-Everything is based on “if X happens, do Y.” You can set up a Task that says “If [I update my Twitter photo] then [update my Facebook photo, too]” or “If [I take a photo on Instagram] then [save that photo to Dropbox].”
+Everything is based on “if X happens, do Y.” You can set up a Task that says “If then ” or “If then .”
 Things like Twitter, Facebook, Dropbox, WordPress, Instagram and email are all part of IFTTT’s Channels.
 It even includes things like text messages and phone calls!

 For easier meetings, you can set up Tasks that send you a text or even call your phone to remind you of an upcoming meeting.
 It also works in reverse; you can add meetings to your calendar by sending a text or even an instant message.